 Alberto Alleman, the administrator for the Panama Canal Authority, says his organization is working with major U.S. ports to alleviate this issue.
 There is a memorandum of understanding with most of the major ports in the Gulf of Mexico and along the East Coast that will bring them up to standards to serve the new ships passing through the canal.
 However, this does not mean it is a done-deal.

-"Our entire logistics system from the farm to dinner plate is only as strong as its weakest link,: says Steenhoek.
+"Our entire logistics system from the farm to the dinner plate is only as strong as its weakest link," says Steenhoek.
 "Right now with the Panama Canal being expanded, that weakest link is more and more our lock and dam system.

 "Congress has approved the Water Resources Development Act.
 But just because something has authorized, just because Congress has offered a blueprint, that doesn't mean checks are being written and that doesn't mean that projects are now underway.
 Farmers need to be engaged in this.
 It impacts their profitability.
 Farmers need to look at transportation similar as they look at increased yields, increased marketing opportunities for their ultimate profitability."